 It’s also worth keeping an eye out for any fee discounts you may be able to take advantage of.
 For example, some exchanges will offer discounted fees to new customers for a fixed promotional period after they first register for an account.

 Other exchanges will also offer reduced fees to customers who hold a balance of the exchange’s native currency.
-For example, Binance customers who hold Binance Coins (BNB) can use their BNB to access discounted fees on the trades they place through their Binance account.
 This discount reduces over time and is 50% during the first year, 25% during the second year and so on.

 Elsewhere, Huobi users can use Huobi Tokens (HT) to purchase a VIP membership.
 There are five membership levels available — the most basic level costs 120 HT a month and entitles you to a 10% fee discount, while the premium membership costs 12,000 HT per month and allows you to save 50% on fees.